Majeed7/BayesianBWM/readme.md

 ## Getting Started

-To run you example, open runme.m and replace the following three variable with your own data
+To run your example, open runme.m and replace the following three variable with your own data
 ```
 nameOfCriteria: This variable contains the name of Criteria
 A_B: contains the best-to-others vectors of all decision-makers.
 Each row is dedicated to a best-to-others vector from a decision-maker.